 NASA’s lunar monitoring program detected a bright impact on the Moon when a meteoroid hit the lunar surface in Mare Imbrium.
-The resulting flash was 10 times as bright as anything they’ve ever seen before and the impact site was glowing like a 4th magnitude star.
+The resulting flash was 10 times as bright as anything they’d ever seen before and the impact site was glowing like a 4th magnitude star.

 For the past 8 years, NASA astronomers have been monitoring the Moon for signs of explosions caused by meteoroids hitting the lunar surface.
 “Lunar meteor showers” have turned out to be more common than anyone expected, with hundreds of detectable impacts occurring every year.